 Collaborations:

-A support program for the elderly requires a broad range of activities, including evaluating various parameters such as food support in daycare centers, identifying housebound elderly and providing them with homecare, physical infrastructures, and allowing them to take advantage of the rights provided to them by the establishment.
-These activities require the inclusion of various professionals, each in their own area of responsibility, and therefore, in order to take full advantage of these capabilities, it is necessary to collaborate with professional organizations.
-Leket Israel will oversee the entire operation, enlist partner organizations, manage them, and of course, review and measure performance.
+A support program for the elderly requires a broad range of activities, including the indices for the evaluation of components such as food support in daycare centers, identifying housebound elderly and providing them with homecare, creating physical infrastructures, and assisting the elderly in realizing their legal rights to support from the state.
+These activities require the collaboration of various professionals, each in their own area of responsibility, and therefore, it is necessary to work with a range of professional organizations in order to fully utilize such specializations.
+Leket Israel will oversee the entire operation, enlist partner organizations, coordinate with them, and of course, review and measure performance.

-The overall responsibility for all activities rests with Leket Israel, which will ensure maximal implementation of activities aimed at elderly welfare.
-The program is based on initial cooperation with elderly daycare centers and will therefore require the agreement and cooperation of the daycare center owners as well as the local welfare authorities.
+The overall responsibility for all activities rests with Leket Israel, which will ensure optimal implementation of the activities aimed at elderly welfare.
+The program is based on cooperation with elderly daycare centers and will therefore require the agreement and cooperation of the daycare center operators as well as local welfare authorities.

 Leket Israel will employ student scholarship recipients, national service volunteers, other volunteers, and high-school students enrolled in social responsibility programs to maintain contact with the elderly.
 Home visits, as well as visits to the daycare centers, will comprise part of the plan’s expanded social programs.